-- Exercising can be a good way to clear your head if you have a lot on your mind
+- Clearing your head if you have a lot on your mind

-- Playing a team sport or joining an exercise center can introduce you to new people
+- Meeting new people by playing a team sport or joining an exercise center

 Some questions to ponder:

-- How do you incorporate movement into your day?
+- How do I incorporate movement into my day?

-- What is your relationship to exercise and moving your body?
-Do your thoughts and beliefs support your long-term goals?
+- Do my thoughts and beliefs support my long-term goals?

 What is your favorite way to get your body moving?
 Focus on movements that make you feel empowered and good!
-If it feels like a chore, you won’t find yourself able to be consistent with that movement, and consistency is key!
-Check out our article on the Benefits of Activity & Exercise to learn more.
+If it feels like a chore, you won’t find consistency with that movement, and consistency is key!
+Check out our article on Why Movement Is Good for You to learn more.

 Some types of movement you may resonate with:

 - Martial Arts.
-Not only are you going to feel confident in knowing how to defend yourself (if need be), you can become stronger, improve cardiovascular health, have more stamina and endurance, and become more empowered through focused training.
+Not only will you feel confident in knowing how to defend yourself (if need be), you can become stronger, improve cardiovascular health, have more stamina and endurance, and become more empowered through focused training.

 - Bicycling.
-If you live in the inner city, having a bike is a great way to explore independence and improve your cardiovascular health by riding around town or following a bike path.
-Even living in a rural area, you can greatly benefit from long bike rides.
-Being in nature can greatly improve your mental health, too.
+If you live in the inner city, biking is a great way to explore independence and improve cardiovascular health.
+Even living in a rural area, you can significantly benefit from long bike rides.
+Being in nature can significantly improve your mental health, too.

 - Resistance Training.
 Having gone through gym class, you probably know what this is.
-It’s a type of exercise where you contract your muscles due to some type of outer resistance to improve strength, endurance, mass, or tone.
-This might look like lifting weights, using bands to increase resistance, bodyweight exercises (calisthenics), or using machines in the gym.
-Tracking your progress with weights, reps and sets can improve your self-confidence, as well as improve your self-esteem, body image, and mental health.
+It’s a type of exercise where you contract your muscles through resistance-based exercises to improve strength, endurance, mass, or tone.
+Resistance or weight training may include lifting weights, using bands to increase resistance, bodyweight exercises (calisthenics), or using machines in the gym.
+Tracking your progress with weights, reps, and sets can improve your self-confidence, as well as improve your self-esteem, body image, and mental health.

-This topic can either be really intriguing and fascinating or low-key embarrassing…and that’s okay!
+This topic can either be fascinating or low-key embarrassing…and that’s okay!
 We’ll get through it together.
-Not everyone wants to have sex, or is ready to, but it’s still good to know how to keep yourself safe sexually in case you decide later on that’s something you’d like to do.
+Not everyone wants to have sex or is ready to, but it’s still good to know how to keep yourself safe sexually if you decide later on that’s something you’d like to do.

-If you are sexually active, knowing how to have proper boundaries, honest communication, and be able to advocate for yourself are extremely valuable skills to have.
+If you are sexually active, knowing how to have proper boundaries, communicate honestly, and advocate for yourself are all extremely valuable skills to have.
 Note: I said skills.
-This is not something most people are born knowing how to do, and learning how to use your voice will empower you in making sound decisions for yourself.
+Clear communication is not something most people are born knowing how to do, and learning how to use your voice will empower you in making sound decisions for yourself.